FB

 What is Your DIY Legacy?

 We are born with characteristics like creativity and the ability to work with our hands, yet those aptitudes must nurture into true talents.
-Most of the time nurturing is by a caring adult with a similar ability, or one who has the vision to see the aptitude.
+Most of the time nurturing is by a caring adult with a similar ability, or one who has vision enough to see the aptitude.
 Who are the people that influence you?

 This post is about Do-It-Yourself talents, yet it can just as well be any aptitude.
+This is also to remind us about those who pay it forward to us, and how we will honor them by leaving a DIY Legacy for others.

 A Father?
 Or Mother?